idebtor/JoyJava/Generics.md

   for (Object o : lst) System.out.println(o);
 }
 ```
+List<? extends Number> accepts List of Number and any subtype of Number, e.g., List<Integer> and List<Double>.

+Clearly, <?> can be interpreted as <? extends Object>, which is applicable to all Java classes.

 Another example,
 ```
 // List<Number> lst = new ArrayList<Integer>();  // Compilation Error